Lung Health Check

 What is the Lung Health Check Programme?

-- The Lung Health Check Programme began in 2016 and is now working with communities across Liverpool, Knowsley and Halton so that local residents have the opportunity to improve their lung health and so that we are able to help diagnose lung conditions early.
+- The Lung Health Check Programme began in 2016 and is now working with communities across Halton, Knowsley, Liverpool, South Sefton and St Helens so that local residents have the opportunity to improve their lung health and so that we are able to help diagnose lung conditions early.

 Who is involved in the Lung Health Check programme?

-- Liverpool Heart and Chest Hospital is the Lead Provider for the programme, working in collaboration with Liverpool, Halton and Knowsley CCG.
+- Liverpool Heart and Chest Hospital is the Lead Provider for the programme, working in collaboration with NHS Halton, NHS Knowsley, NHS Liverpool, NHS South Sefton and NHS St Helens Places.

 Why is the Lung Health Check programme being provided?